 SIMS 2.0 features API integration with multiple government portals, enhancing quality control and streamlining processes for improved efficiency and effectiveness.
-The portal boasts a robust data entry system, ensuring consistent and authentic data, which promotes transparency and accountability.
+The portal boasts a robust data entry system, ensuring consistent and authentic promotes transparency which and accountability.
 Integration of various databases enable stakeholders to locate areas of risk and, thereby, permit better risk management.
-Accurate monitoring of steel imports through SIMS is expected to help in taking informed policy decisions to counter surge in steel imports, driving growth, and attracting sustained investment in India's steel industry.
+Accurate monitoring of steel imports through SIMS is expected to help in taking informed policy decisions to counter surge in imports, driving growth, and attracting sustained investment in India's steel industry.